megashby/fwd-cloudsec-24/README.md

 5. Uncomment data blocks and resources in `vpc-new-jersey` and `vpc-connecticut` and deploy.
 6. The `sqs` project can be deployed at any point.

+>
+>       Deploying this infrastructure isn't an art, and it isn't a science.
+It's mostly just a mess.

 ###### VPC Endpoint over-simplicity
 The VPC Endpoint policies do not contain the block:
 ```